panfiva/log4ts/README.md

 - **Shared log writers**

-  Attach multiple loggers to the same log writer with different transform functions.
+  Attach multiple loggers to the same log writer by customizing `Logger.transform()`.
   This allows users to send send different data shapes in a type-safe manner

 - **Graceful shutdown**